Tesollo-Delto/Delto-Gripper/README.md

 ## Overview

-This is the official release to control Delto-Gripper with ROS Kinetic.
+This is the official release to control Delto-Gripper with ROS.

 This document summarizes basic information for using Delto-Gripper.